stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2017-01-06-king-man-woman-queen-why/index.md

 $$ \vec{v}_a = \vec{v}_b. $$

 Of course, in every practical case we won't get an exact equality, just words being close to each other.
 Words close in this space are often synonyms (e.g. _happy_ and _delighted_), antonyms (e.g. _good_ and _evil_) or other easily interchangeable words (e.g. _yellow_ and _blue_).
-In particular most of [opposing ideas](https://en.wikipedia.org/wiki/Horseshoe_theory) (e.g. _religion_ and _atheism_) will have similar context.
+In particular, most [opposing ideas](https://en.wikipedia.org/wiki/Horseshoe_theory) (e.g. _religion_ and _atheism_) will have similar contexts.
 If you want to play with that, look at this [word2sense phrase search](https://demos.explosion.ai/sense2vec/?word=machine%20learning&sense=auto).

 What I find much more interesting is that words form a linear space.
-In particular, a zero vector represent a totally uncharacteristic word, occurring with every other word at the random chance level (as its scalar product with every word is zero, so is its PMI).
+In particular, a zero vector represents a totally uncharacteristic word, occurring with every other word at the random chance level (as its scalar product with every word is zero, so is its PMI).

 It is one of the reasons why for vector similarity people often use cosine distance, i.e.